Diplomatic pressure mounts for a cease-fire as Israel, Hamas continue attacks

 That position led the Palestinian ambassador to the United Nations to challenge the Biden administration to show results on Tuesday.

-“If the Biden administration can exert all of their pressure to bring an end to the aggression against our people, nobody is going to stand in their way,” Riyad Mansour said, according to the Associated Press.
+“If the Biden administration can exert all of their pressure to bring an end to the aggression against our people, nobody is going to stand in their way,” Riyad Mansour said, according to the AP.

 The increasing clamor for a cease-fire came as the Biden administration was privately pressing Israeli Prime Minister Benjamin Netanyahu to wrap up military operations, the AP reported.